orkestron-ai/software-meta-model/aismm-structure.md

 ## Overview

 AISMM (AI-driven Software Meta-Model) is a **block-based, machine-readable meta-model embedded in Markdown files**.
+This meta-model is explicitly designed for enterprise-grade, agent-driven software development operating within large-context environments.

 The core principle: